Over 350 clinics nationwide with prime locations open 7 days a week. Find your closest clinic

 Facts about otosclerosis

-About otosclerosis symptoms, disease progression, causes & treatment options
+Otosclerosis: symptoms, disease progression, causes and treatments

 Find out more about otosclerosis in our article.
 If you would like to have your hearing professionally tested or if you would like to treat an already diagnosed hearing loss with hearing aids - you can visit the Amplifon branch nearest to you.
 Our hearing specialists will advise you at any time, free of charge and without obligation.